Efficient Off-Policy Q-Learning for Data-Based Discrete-Time LQR Problems: Off-Policy Q-Learning Algorithm

-Consider Algorithm 1.
+Consider Algorithm 1 below.
 Here, $\Theta^{i+1}$ is first obtained by solving the set of equations (\ref{qthi}).
+In Section \ref{secana}, we show that collecting PE data guarantees that (\ref{qthi}) has a unique solution.
 Then, the feedback gain matrix $K^{i+1}$ is updated as in (\ref{impui}), after partitioning the matrix $\Theta^{i+1}$ in the form of (\ref{theta}).
 The new matrix $K^{i+1}$ can then be used again in (\ref{qthi}) to start a new iteration.
 Notice that the input $u_k=-K^ix_k$ is never applied to the system, and (\ref{qthi}) is defined at every iteration using the data collected once in Step 2 of the algorithm.
 At each iteration, (\ref{qthi}) differs only in the matrix $K^i$ that multiplies the data $x_{k+1}$ in $\zeta_{i,k+1}$.
 We note that an initial stabilizing feedback gain $K^0$ is required in Algorithm 1; in Section \ref{secdb}, we discuss how such a controller can be computed from data.

-In the following, we introduce useful lemmas that are then used in Section \ref{secana} to show convergence and stability properties of Algorithm 1.
+In the following, we introduce useful lemmas that are then used in Section \ref{secana} to show the convergence and stability properties of Algorithm 1.